urbanintel/urbanintel.github.io/about.markdown

 permalink: /about/
 ---

 I am currently a Ph.D.
-Student in [School of Computing of KAIST](https://cs.kaist.ac.kr/).
+Student in [KAIST School of Computing](https://cs.kaist.ac.kr/).

 Contact me if you are interested in research with me.